Overview - updated January 2026

 Plate 16: Sandy track that goes around C Y O’Connor Park

-The path effectively ends here, as the old power station and associated substation needs to be walked around (Plate 17).
-There is a path and old road that is to the east of the old power station and sub-station, but it is more interesting to take the sand track at the southern end of the carpark or walk on the beach towards the marina (Plate 18).
+The path effectively ends here, as the old power station and associated substation needs to be walked around (Plate 14).
+There is a path and old road that is to the east of the old power station and sub-station, but it is more interesting to take the sand track at the southern end of the carpark or walk on the beach towards the marina (Plate 15).
 The mapped trail is the along the sand track.
+Beach matting is laid on this track and onto the beach each summer season.

 Plate 17: View of old power station at the eastern end of the C Y O’Connor Park.
 This is also where the sand track starts.
 It that either goes direct to the beach or veer left passed the power station.